ipfabric/docs/docs/overview/glossary.md

 **Scan**

 : This is a "brute force" process for finding devices of interest in a network by attempting to connect with every node in a range of IP addresses in turn.
-Many other tools use this method of discovery but it is extremely inefficient, often resulting in triggering security alerts in a customer's network monitoring tooling.
+Many other tools use this method of discovery, but it is extremely inefficient, often resulting in triggering security alerts in a customer's network monitoring tooling.
 IP Fabric does not use this method by default but if enabled it uses a smart approach, attempting to connect to the most likely used IP addresses first before filling in the gaps, speeding up the process significantly and reducing the chance of triggering alerts.

 **Jumphosts**